kanaria69/Mainecoco/README.md

-## What does a female snake use for support?
-A co-Bra!
+## How many tickles does it take to tickle an octopus?
+Ten-tickles!